cognifog-eu/iot-edge-gw/README.md

   - It can be installed in the Raspberry Pi by following the steps from https://github.com/cognifog-eu/mqtt-broker.
 - **Portainer**: Open-source management and user interface for Docker/Kubernetes (https://www.portainer.io/)
   - `portainer-deploy-full.yaml`: Portainer deployment file (all included)
+- **iPerf3**: iPerf3 is an open-source tool for active measurements of the maximum achievable bandwidth on IP networks.
+It supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP, SCTP with IPv4 and IPv6).
+For each test it reports the bandwidth, loss, and other parameters (https://iperf.fr/).
+To use iPerf3 it is necessary to install it in two machines; one acting as a server and the other as a client.
+Once iPerf3 is installed, the machine can be configured to act as a server or as a client.
+  - **iPerf3 server**: To be installed in a machine with an x86-64 architecture:
+    - `iperf3-server-deploy.yaml`: iPerf3 server deployment file
+    - `iperf3-server-service.yaml`: iPerf3 server service file
+  - **iPerf3 client**: To be installed in a machine with an ARM64 architecture:
+    - `iperf3-client-deploy.yaml`: iPerf3 client deployment file
+    - `iperf3-client-service.yaml`: iPerf3 client service file

+To install an application, copy all its files from the corresponding `/manifests` folder of this repository into a folder of the Raspberry Pi and run the following K3S command: `kubectl apply -f .` Alternatively, each application file can be deployed by using the following K3S command: `kubectl apply -f [file].yaml`

+Check that services are properly deployed by running:
+`kubectl get pods -A`

+### C.1.
+Considerations on the installation of Home Assistant and the Matter controller add-on
 By default, the deployment files of the **Home Assistant** (i.e., `home-assistant-deploy.yaml`) and the **Matter controller add-on** (i.e., `matter-server-deploy.yaml`) require the existence of some folders in the Raspberry Pi to store the corresponding configuration files:
   - Home Assistant: `/home/cognifog/iot-edge-gw/ha-config`
   - Matter controller add-on: `/home/cognifog/iot-edge-gw/matter-server-config`

 The creation of these folders can be automatized by executing the script `CreateFolders.sh`, included in the `/scripts` folder of this repository.
 Just copy the `CreateFolders.sh` file into the Raspberry Pi and execute `bash CreateFolders.sh`.
 Alternatively, the user can create different folders as long as they match the definition of the previous deployment files.

-Lastly, to install all applications, copy all files from the `/manifests` folder of this repository into a folder of the Raspberry Pi and run the following K3S command: `kubectl apply -f .` Alternatively, each application file can be deployed by using the following K3S command: `kubectl apply -f [file].yaml`

-Check that all services are properly deployed by running:
-`kubectl get pods -A`

 (Note that the installation of **Home Assistant** and the **Matter controller add-on** can be very slow due to the size of both images: 1.7 GB and 394 MB, respectively, in versions employed at 02/01/2024.
 For this reason, it is advisable to connect the Raspberry Pi to the Internet by means of its Ethernet interface.)